rahil627/my-programming-stuff/langs/programming-languages.md

     - a good view of desires in a game scripting lang

 **powershell (v7+)** > fish > bash/zsh
+  - see [cli-shells]
   - batch commands, extremely simple scripts
-  - personal basic shell functions/"modules"/"cmdlets" (powershell > fish)
+  - x/personal basic shell functions/"modules"/"cmdlets" (powershell > fish)
   - automation, especially for windows
-  - bigger scripts
-    - powershell is powerful enough to do just about anything, and thanks to it's access to the .net framework.. but by that time you'd want to use a proper language..
   - powershell is now cross-platform (since v7?)
-  - ruby/python are more portable than shell langs, since bash requires installing mingw/cygwin/swl on windows and mac/linux users must install powershell
+  - ruby/python are more portable than shell langs, since bash requires installing mingw/cygwin/wsl on windows and mac/linux users must install powershell
     - but powershell is really nice!
       - https://www.quora.com/Why-should-one-use-PowerShell-instead-of-Bash-on-Linux-or-other-scripting-languages-like-Python-or-Ruby-What-are-its-advantages-over-them
         - i agree with all of this.. powershell is really good for it's use, just think of it as a DSL for common shell stuff